-Applications for our Apprenticeship program will open each year from 1st February until 31st March for a July/August start.
-Successful applicants will be based out of our Coventry, Weybridge (London) or Warrington offices.
+Applications for our Apprenticeship program will open each year from 1 February until 31 March for a July/August start.
+Successful applicants will be based out of our Coventry, Addlestone (London) or Warrington offices.

-To Apply, please Click Here to go to our careers website.
-For further information, or to register early interest in the programme, please email here.
+To apply, please Click Here to go to our careers website.
+For further information, or to register early interest in the program, please email here.

 Founded in Switzerland in 1874, the Schindler Group is a leading global provider of lifts, escalators and related services.
 We are Europe’s largest elevator and escalator company and a key player in the UK market place with ambitious growth planned for the future.

 Schindler UK’s apprenticeship program has been running for over 4 years and we currently have 16 apprentices in our program.
 We partnership with one of the UK’s leading work based technical training provider.
 Unlike many other companies, we employ our apprentices directly.

 All of our apprentices are indentured, guaranteeing employment for the three years required to complete the apprenticeship.

 During this time, we will do all that we can to assist you in obtaining your NVQ Level 3 Lift Engineering qualification and BTEC Level 3 in Mechanical and Electrical Engineering.